Vaibhavibhalke/Automation_Testing_2/README.md

-# Web Automation and Screen Recording System
+# Web Automation

-We created this project to automate web testing and screen recording as part of our software testing process.
+We created this project to automate web testing ,screen recording  screenshot as part of our software testing process.

 ## Contents